raspberrypi/libcamera/Documentation/guides/application-developer.rst

    camera->requestCompleted.connect(requestComplete);

-For this example application, only the ``Camera::requestCompleted`` signal gets handled and the matching ``requestComplete`` slot method outputs information about the FrameBuffer to standard output.
+For this example application, only the ``Camera::requestCompleted`` signal gets handled and the matching ``requestComplete`` slot function outputs information about the FrameBuffer to standard output.
 This callback is typically where an application accesses the image data from the camera and does something with it.